August 4, 2011 - 10:08am — Anonymous

 2) Library users – If the library does not have a counter on the door, staff will need to keep track of how many people enter the library.
 You can count the same person if they enter the library multiple times.

 3) In house use – These are items that are used within the library but not checked out.
-If you do not regularly use Horizon’s “in House” tracking, please do so to get a week’s count, or manually count all the items left out by users.
+If you do not regularly use Horizon’s “in House” checkin, you can do so to count these during your sample week(s) or you can manually count and record these items.

 4) Workstations – There are three counts regarding computer use: